-Experiments were run on four well-investigated data sets from the semi-supervised learning literature: g50c is an artificial data set generated from two Gaussians in 50-dimensional space (known to have a Bayes misclassification error rate of 5%); MNIST-069 is a sample of three digits (0, 6, and 9) from the MNIST digit data set; mac-mswindows is a binary classification task that involves two classes, mac and mswindows, from the 20Newsgroup data set respectively; and faculty-course is taken from the WebKB data set, comprising of the categories faculty and course.
+Experiments were run on four data sets that are wellinvestigated in the semi-supervised learning literature.
+Among these, g50c is an artificial data set generated from two Gaussians in 50-dimensional space.
+The Bayes error of g50c is 5%.
+MNIST-069 is a sample of three digits, 0, 6, and 9, from the MNIST digit data set. mac-mswindows is a binary classification task that involves two classes of the 20Newsgroup data set, mac and mswindows respectively.
+Similarly, faculty-course is taken from the WebKB data set, comprising of the categories of faculty and course.

 Performance was evaluated based on the average of 10 random splits of the data.
-We used a Gaussian kernel and set the width by 10-fold cross validation for each algorithm.
-For the semi-supervised approaches based on (26), we set $\mu = 10$ and $\alpha = 0$.
-The remaining parameters for the competing methods, SGT, LapRLS and LapSVM, were set optimistically on the test set.
+The Gaussian kernel was used, where the width parameter was set for each algorithm via 10-fold cross validation.
+For the semi-supervised approach (26), we set $\mu = 10$.

-From Table 2 one can see that the semi-supervised k-means and normalized cut algorithms perform very well on the four data sets, competing with and sometimes surpassing the current state of the art.
-On data set g50c, the prediction errors of the proposed algorithms approach the Bayes optimal error.
-One can also observe that semi-supervised normalized cut is more stable and accurate than semi-supervised kmeans, possibly due to the weighting effect.
+From Table 2 we can see that the semi-supervised kmeans and normalized cut perform very well on the four data sets, matching the current state of the art.
+On data set g50c, the prediction errors of the proposed algorithms are close to the true Bayes error.
+We can also notice that, on all the tasks, semi-supervised normalized cut is more stable and accurate than semisupervised k-means, possibly due to the weighting effect.
+On the other hand, the k-means principle is not very successful on the text related newsgroup and web data sets.